17 items found for your search. If no results were found please broaden your search.

 Thanksgiving is coming up and it is a time to celebrate what people are thankful for.
 Although, some people tend to forget those who are not able to spend Thanksgiving in a warm house full of food.

-Student Organization and Funded Groups gathered together in Miron Student Center, room 228 for the Fuzzy Friends community service project on Friday, Oct.
+Student Organization and funded groups gathered together in Miron Student Center (MSC), room 228 for the Fuzzy Friends community service project on Friday, Oct.
 27. This community service project was done in conjunction with Family Promise.

 Every year, Kean University does its absolute best to raise money for Breast Cancer Awareness month.
 During the month of October, student groups and the Kean community have come together to create events and activities to get students and faculty to reach a goal of $5,000.
 As the month comes to an end, the Kean community can look back and see the many things they did to raise awareness and money to be donated to the American Cancer Society.